TinaWang98/ATB-Project/README.md

 3. Run PrimeGeneratorsBenchmarkApp

 4. Input the value n in the command line.
-(Note: We recommend that n be within 100,000.
+(Note: n should be integer.
+We recommend that n be within 100,000.
 When n exceeds 100,000, the brute force benchmarking results will take a long time.)

    ```
    # Welcome to PrimeGeneratorsBenchmarkApp!